Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 NFL RedZone costs extra

-SUMMARY: We don’t recommend signing up for NFL Sunday Ticket.
-NFL Game Pass on DAZN Canada is a lot cheaper, offers monthly subscription plans, and includes both Monday and Thursday Night Football.
+SUMMARY: I don’t recommend signing up for NFL Sunday Ticket.
+NFL Game Pass on DAZN Canada is a lot cheaper, offers monthly subscription plans, and covers all NFL games.

-NFL Sunday Ticket on YouTube TV is a very expensive alternative to NFL Game Pass, which doesn’t cover as many games offers RedZone only as an extra paid add-on.
+NFL Sunday Ticket on YouTube TV is a very expensive alternative to NFL Game Pass.
+It doesn’t cover as many games, and RedZone is a paid add-on.

-For returning YouTube TV customers, prices are even steeper: $82.99 per month for the Base plan plus $40.00 per month for Sunday Ticket.
+For returning YouTube TV customers, prices are even higher.

-There is a slightly cheaper option, which is to watch NFL Sunday Ticket on YouTube (rather than YouTube TV).
-This costs $23.00 per month but only gives you access to out-of-market Sunday afternoon games.
+There is a slightly more affordable option, which is to get the NFL Sunday Ticket on YouTube package (rather than YouTube TV).
+This costs $20.00 per month but only gives you access to out-of-market Sunday afternoon games.

 2. NFL+